1931 New York Yankees season

 The 1931 New York Yankees season was the team's 29th season.
-The team finished with a record of 94–59, finishing 13.5 games behind the Philadelphia Athletics.
+The team finished with a record of 94 wins and 59 losses, finishing 13.5 games behind the Philadelphia Athletics.
 New York was managed by Joe McCarthy.
 The Yankees played their home games at Yankee Stadium.
 This team is notable for holding the modern day Major League record for team runs scored in a season with 1,067 (6.88 runs per game average).